itkpi/codewars-bot/README.md

 ### Run mssql server locally
 - Make sure [Docker for windows](https://docs.docker.com/docker-for-windows/) is installed
-- Enable windows containers
+- Make sure linux containers are enabled
 - Run `docker-compose up` in the root folder of the repository

 See `docker-compose.yml` for the db configuration

 To connect you could use the connection string described in `appsettings.Local.json`